-- 1. The Corporation's proportion of the net OPEB liability was actuarially determined based on the ratio of the Corporation's benefit payments to the total benefit payments made by all participating employers under the OPEB Plan for the year ending on the measurement date. - 2.
+- 1. The Corporation's proportion of the net OPEB liability was actuarially determined based on the ratio of the Corporation's benefit payments to the total benefit payments made by all participating employers under the OPEB plan for the year ending on the measurement date. - 2.
 The schedule is intended to show information for 10 years.
 Additional years will be displayed as the information becomes available. - 3.
-The amounts presented were determined by an actuarial valuation as of July 1, 2017 that was rolled forward to June 30, 2018, the measurement date. - 4.
+The amounts presented for 2020 and 2019 were determined by actuarial valuations as of July 1, 2018 and July 1, 2017 that were rolled forward to June 30, 2019 and 2018, the measurement dates, respectively. - 4.
 There are no assets accumulated in a trust to pay related benefits.